bioinformaticsdotca/Pathways_2019/Module2/mod2_lab_GSEA.md

 ![generaterank](https://github.com/bioinformaticsdotca/HT-Biology_2017/blob/master/Pathways/img/make_rank_file.png?raw=true)

+#### Pathway defintion file
 The second file that is needed for GSEA is the pathway database, a file with the .gmt extension.
 The pathway database (.gmt) used for the GSEA analysis was downloaded from <http://baderlab.org/GeneSets>.
 This file contains gene-sets obtained from  MsigDB-c2, NCI, Biocarta, IOB, Netpath, HumanCyc, Reactome and the Gene Ontology (GO) databases.
 :exclamation: You don't need to perform this step for the exercise, the .gmt file will be given to you.

 ![get_gmt](https://github.com/bioinformaticsdotca/HT-Biology_2017/blob/master/Pathways/img/saving_gmt.png?raw=true)

-The .gmt is a tab delimited text which contains one gene-set per row.
-For each gene-set (row), the first 2 columns have to be the names of the gene-set and the other columns contain the list of genes included in the gene-set.
+The .gmt is a tab delimited text file which contains one gene-set per row.
+For each gene-set (row), the first 2 columns contain the name and the description of the gene-set and the remaining columns contain the list of genes included in the gene-set.
 It is possible to create a custom gene-set using Excel or R.

 ![get_gmt](https://github.com/bioinformaticsdotca/HT-Biology_2017/blob/master/Pathways/img/gmt_format.png?raw=true)